The Action of Young Subgroups on the Partition Complex: The -homology of the -orbits of

 Suppose $V$ is a graded vector space.
 Then $\bigoplus_{k\geq 0} \Fcal_k(V)$ is a graded vector space.
 We endow it with a second grading, which we call ``weight'': elements of $\Fcal_k(V)$ are given weight $p^k$.

-For a graded vector space $V$, define $S(V)$ to be the free symmetric algebra on $V$ if $p$ is odd, and the exterior algebra on $V$ if $p=2$.
+For a graded vector space $V$, define $S(V)$ to be the free graded symmetric algebra on $V$ if $p$ is odd (with Koszul sign rule), and the free exterior algebra on $V$ if $p=2$.
 Any grading of $V$ extends to a grading of $S(V)$ in the usual way: the degree of a product is the sum of degrees.
 Let $S_n(V)$ be the direct summand of $S(V)$ consisting of products of exactly $n$ elements of $V$.

 \begin{proposition} There is an isomorphism of bigraded vector spaces